Model Global Data by Creating Data Stores

 Use Model Data Editor to Configure Data Store Memory Blocks in a List.
 Use the Data Stores tab in the Model Data Editor to configure the parameters of a Data Store Memory block.
 Use this technique to configure the data store without locating it in the model and to configure the data store together with other interface elements such as Inport and Outport blocks.
 The Model Data Editor also shows you information for Data Store Read and Data Store Write blocks in the same list.

 To open the Model Data Editor, in the Modeling tab, click Model Data Editor.
-For information about using the Model Data Editor, see Configure Data Properties by Using the Model Data Editor.

 To use a

 Simulink.Signal object to define a data store without using a Data

 Store Memory block, create the signal object in a workspace that is visible to